Images courtesy of the artist

 The film shows how these kids got chewed up and spat out by the Sony machine (though it doesn't explain exactly what happened with that record deal_it's worth noting that the trio's new album was self-released).
 What is apparent, though, is now that they've escaped its clutches, they're determined to push forward.
 Their music may be a squeaky-clean blend of metalcore and nu-metal, but Unlocking the Truth's rebellious attitude, copious technical skill, and bullheaded tenacity is pure heavy metal.

 The exclusive clip we've got for you below is an excellent peek at the various kinds of tension Breaking a Monster teases out—mother versus manager, teacher versus student, musician versus himself.
-For more info on the documentary, click here or here—and keep an eye on your local movie times!
+Brooklyn's Nitehawk Theater is hosting a screening of the doc on August 24th as part of their monthly Music Driven series, and for more info on the documentary, click here or here—and keep an eye on your local movie times!

 Kim Kelly is dodging chaos on Twitter.